szeleeteo/szeleeteo.github.io/content/posts/a-better-python-asyncio-example-for-beginners.md

 (By the way, any function that uses `async def` syntax is a coroutine - it can be paused and resumed during its execution.)

-Nevertheless, applying this mistake to the original code - substituting `asyncio.sleep` with `time.sleep` and studying the output - is more helpful than the lengthy advice of _"please use asynchronous non-blocking I/O, avoid blocking I/O operations"_.
+Nevertheless, applying this mistake to the original code - substituting `asyncio.sleep` with `time.sleep` and studying its output - is more insightful and self-explanatory than the lengthy advice of _"please use asynchronous non-blocking I/O, avoid blocking I/O operations"_.

 ```python
 # async_tasks_blocked.py